2020PB/police-brutality/reports/Washington.md

 ### Police fire impact munitions in response to trash fires | September 24th

-Police charge protesters in the street, pushing them away from small fires lit by protesters.
+Police charge protesters in the street at 12th and Pine, pushing them away from small fires lit by protesters.
 Police fire a continual barrage of munitions as protesters retreat.

 tags: less-lethal, projectile, protester, shoot

 id: wa-seattle-70

-geolocation:
+geolocation: 47.6152538,-122.3168999

 **Links**